GrahamCobb/dlna-media-archive/README.md

 ## `dlna-media-archive`

 This tool downloads all the content from all the DLNA media servers it can see.
+A command line argument can specify a server name to match (using wildcards).

 The files are stored in a directory tree within the current directory.
 The top level directory is the name the media server advertises.
 Subdirectories